mitjafelicijan/lobotomizer/README.md

 > Bot will reply only when tagged in a message.
 This prevents bot for replying
 > to all the messages in the channels and basically spamming.

-## Data importing
+## Data tools

 All the final data that is used in indexing by RAF is located in `corpus` directory.
 However this data needs to be first exported from other sources like pfQuest and other sources like Wowhead comments.

+Type command `make` from the root of the repository to see all the options.

-All scripts that generate corpus data are located in `scrapers` directory.
+All scripts that generate corpus data are located in `tools` directory.

-- `warcrafttavern.py` - fetches data from Warcraft Tavern and generates markdown files from list of links defined `warcrafttavern.csv`.
+- `wct-pages.py` - fetches data from Warcraft Tavern and generates markdown files from list of links defined `warcrafttavern.csv`.
-- `quests.lua` - takes pfQuest data and generates markdown files of quests.
+- `extract-quests.lua` - takes pfQuest data and generates markdown files of quests.
-- `quests-comments.py` - takes `comments.csv` and appends all valid comments to
+- `quests-comments.py` - takes `wowhead-quest-comments` and appends all valid
-  quest data.
+  comments to quest data.
 Comment data is provided by web scraper written by [kakexd](https://github.com/kakexd/webscrape).

 > [!NOTE]